Mabatu/Physics_Engine/README.md

 # Physics_Engine
-A physics engine to simulate body dynamics.
+A physics engine to simulate particle dynamics.